mui/material-ui/docs/data/base/components/number-input/number-input.md

 ### Events

-The NumberInput component provides two props - `onChange` and `onInputChange` - that accept event handlers for when the value of the component changes.
+The NumberInput component provides two props-`onChange` and `onInputChange`-that accept event handlers for when the value of the component changes.

 #### onChange

-`onChange` accepts a custom event handler that is called with two arguments - the underlying event, and the latest "clamped" value:
+`onChange` accepts a custom event handler that is called with two arguments: the underlying event, and the latest "clamped" value.

 ```ts
 onChange: (